Current Research

 This research is conducted with the support of the Centre for Forensic Behavioural Science and Forensicare.

-Investigating the relationship between stalking and intimate partner abuse
+Stalking and intimate partner abuse

 McEwan, T.E., Shea, D.E., Nazarewicz, J. & Senkans, S. (2017).
 Re-assessing the link between stalking and intimate partner abuse.
 Partner Abuse, 8(2), 223-250